ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 Fluency is the outcome of investment in learning and deliberate practice, and for team fluency this means learning together as a team.

 There are a few stages before your team gets to fluency.
-You need to invest in mastering the Agile fundamentals to help focus as a team and you need a shift in team skills to be able to build sustainability while delivering value.
+You need to invest in mastering the agile fundamentals to help focus as a team and you need a shift in team skills to be able to build sustainability while delivering value.
 The Fluency model helps you discover the topics you can explore and practice to improve these aspects and make these shifts.

 From there onwards the picture becomes broader, and from teams we move to the organisational structure and culture.